 Jackie was a 14 yr old female Vizsla from Florida.
 Her family was torn apart by divorce.
 When they tried to place the two dogs in a home together, Jackie’s age proved to be an issue since she was 14.
 To keep the two together, the family sent Jackie to the Haven in July, 2005.
 Unfortunately Jackie had severe congestive heart failure & passed away a few days after arriving.

-Blue is a 2 yr old female Vizsla that came into the Haven’s care in Jan, 2016 after being in a house fire in Medford, OR.
+Blue is a 2 yr old female Vizsla that came into the Haven’s care in Jan, 2016, after being in a house fire in Medford, OR.
 Her 2 Vizsla friends died in the fire & her owner was in critical care burn unit for months.
 The Haven found a foster home for Blue where she could receive individual care.
 Blue was taken to UC Davis veterinary hospital for a complete exam after being cared for by a small vet hospital in Medford for 3 weeks.
 She was very thin weighing 36 lbs. & had just started eating solid food.
-Her care involves preventing infection & adding weight.
-She is restricted to rest & not to be touched or taken in public where she may develop infection.
-Blue’s stay is estimated at 6 months but could be longer depending on how her owner heals.
+Her care involved preventing infection & adding weight.
+She was restricted to rest & not to be touched or taken in public where she might develop infection.
+Blue’s stay was one year and she is now with her owner.